ros2-realtime-demo/pendulum/README.md

 ```
 ![pendulum_rviz](docs/images/pendulum_rviz_disturbance.gif)

-Note the force is applied continuously until a different disturbance force is send again.
+Note the force is applied continuously until a different disturbance force is sent again.
 We may change this in the future.

 #### Managed nodes